Where did you study abroad? Did you have a study focus?

-I studied at Maynooth University in Ireland from September 2014 until May 2015.
-My focus was in Psychology, but I also used the experience to take many courses outside of my field of study, in order to help develop my knowledge of Irish culture and society.
+I studied at Maynooth University in Ireland from September to May.
+My focus was in psychology, but I also used the experience to take many courses outside of my field of study, in order to help develop my knowledge of Irish culture and society.

 What made you want to study abroad?